 The New Zealand Rural Sculpture Awards are judged on sculptures which showcase and capture the essence of the New Zealand rural landscape, its nature and communities.
 The work should reflect the resilience, heart, soul and humour of those who live, work and love this land.

 Entrants are encouraged to give expression to their cultural heritage and their unique experience and interpretation of ‘The Spirit of the Land’.

-Sculptures are to be constructed predominately from recycled farming or associated rural and agricultural materials, including any natural or manufactured materials commonly associated with farming or rural landscapes.
-Sculptures are to exhibit skill, imagination, ingenuity and resourcefulness in their construction.
+Sculptures are to be constructed from natural or manufactured materials, whether new or recycled, commonly associated with farming or rural landscapes.
+Sculptures are to exhibit originality, skill, imagination, ingenuity and resourcefulness in their construction.